Skip to ContentSkip to Navigation

 For the Senior Fellow grant: Only one Senior Fellowship can be nominated per faculty.
 Most faculties, therefore, organize an internal selection procedure.
 If you are interested, please contact your dean and faculty funding officer for internal deadlines and procedures.

-• Information meeting by NRO | July 2022
+• Information meeting by NRO: 28 June 2023

-• Letter of intent | Deadline: September 2022
+• Letter of intent (deadline): 12 September 2023, 14:00 CEST

-• Rebuttal based on preliminary advice | Mid-January 2023
+• Rebuttal based on preliminary advise: Mid-January 2024

-• Decision by the assessment committee | April 2023
+• The decision by the assessment committee: April 2024

 Leadership Fellows

-For the Leadership Fellows grant: Only one Leadership Fellowship can be nominated per institution.
+For the Leadership Fellows grant: only one Leadership Fellowship can be nominated per institution.
 Therefore the UG organizes an internal selection procedure in which Deans are asked to submit names of possible candidates at the beginning of each calendar year.
 If you are interested, please contact your dean and faculty funding officer for internal deadlines.

-• Letter of intent | Deadline: September 2022
+• Letter of intent (deadline): 05 September 2024, 14:00 CEST

-• Full application | Deadline: October 2022
+• Full application (deadline): 17 October 2024, 14:00 CEST

-• Rebuttal based on preliminary advice | Early January 2023
+• Rebuttal based on preliminary advise: Early January 2025

-• Interviews | Late March 2023
+• Interviews: Late March 2025

-• Decision by the assessment committee | April 2023
+• The decision by the assessment committee: April 2025

 Comenius Fellows UG

-Developing a Framework to Optimize Existing Curricula for Hybrid Instruction
+Teaching Fellow | Dr. M.H.
+Lee: Developing a Framework to Optimize Existing Curricula for Hybrid Instruction

 Many students attend university to study STEM fields, but may not be able to afford tuition and boarding without having a job at the same time.
 Given the recent increases in undergraduate students enrolling in those studies, which often have large introductory courses that lack the physical space to accommodate them during lectures and tutorials, universities need to reconsider how those courses are organized; one solution is hybrid education.
-Our project proposes the development of a framework, based on research on effective teaching practices, that instructors can use to adapt existing curricula for hybrid instruction.
+Our project proposes the development of a framework, based on research of effective teaching practices, that instructors can use to adapt existing curricula for hybrid instruction.

-Dr. Gerd Weitkamp | Measuring and Imagining Spatial Design: integrating geospatial measurements and virtual realities to support spatial skills of students in collaborative spatial planning and design | 2022
+Teaching Fellow | Dr. Gerd Weitkamp: Measuring and Imagining Spatial Design: integrating geospatial measurements and virtual realities to support spatial skills of students in collaborative spatial planning and design

 Complex spatial problems in urban areas require the integration of knowledge from different perspectives to make informed urban design decisions.
 In this project, we develop a teaching module including a Geospatialreality toolset, that enables the use of spatial data for designing an urban area informed by quantitative measurements of spatial features and subjective experiences in a Virtual Reality environment.
 The toolset will be interactive and dynamic: changes in the design will affect the quantitative measurements and the experience in VR.
 The module will learn how to create a design with iterative and collaborative methods, enabling a transdisciplinary approach.

-Let’s WeBWork together: collaboration between faculty and students for successful blended/hybrid learning
+Senior Fellow | Dr. Oksana Kavatsyuk: Let’s WeBWork together: collaboration between faculty and students for successful blended/hybrid learning

 Blended-learning tools are not automatically sufficient for the students’ study success.
 Educational design that facilitates community building and collaboration between students is vital.
 We have developed a comprehensive strategy, encouraging community building and collaboration between students, aiming to humanize the online/hybrid courses, through building of trust, presence, awareness and empathy.
 Easy to follow step-by-step guidelines for teachers will be produced, including a project website, instructions, and instructional videos on humanizing (online/hybrid) courses and using the WeBWork Open-Source platform for assignments.
 Students will be involved as co-creators and testers, gaining unique programming, communication, and management experience.

-Dr. Bharath Ganesh | Pixascope: Big Visual Analytics for Social Media | 2021
+Teaching Fellow | Dr. Bharath Ganesh: Pixascope: Big Visual Analytics for Social Media

 The project is dedicated to “Pixascope”, a software package for students and researchers to analyze large-scale visual datasets, like those that can be collected from social media platforms.
 Currently, much of the research on large datasets focus on text, rather than images.
 This project hopes to give students the tools to use cutting-edge technology to analyze visual culture and enhance teaching and learning in RUG’s MA track in Social Media & Society.
 While visual platforms such as Instagram and TikTok are growing in prominence, education still prioritizes text.
 Pixascope hopes to change that by providing a new set of tools and an educational programme alongside them.

-Dr. Oksana Kavatsyuk | Gender inclusive education in the mathematics classroom | 2020
+Teaching Fellow | Dr. Oksana Kavatsyuk: Gender inclusive education in the mathematics classroom

 The project focuses on exploring how all students regardless of gender could be encouraged to explore their talents to their full potential in the domain of mathematics.
 Aim of the project is to show that a course like Calculus can be gender inclusive with a number of small changes.
 Till now a lot of efforts were put by different organizations to increase the enrollment of girls into STEM study programs, however, research universities are still behind to take measures to retain female students.

-Dr. Jolien Mouw | Keeping Order in a Virtual Kindergarten Classroom | 2020
+Teaching Fellow | Dr. Jolien Mouw: Keeping Order in a Virtual Kindergarten Classroom

 Many pre-service teachers feel they are insufficiently prepared to effectively manage disruptive behaviors, especially when learning is situated in a dynamic setting such as a kindergarten.
 Moreover, they find it challenging to translate scientific theories on classroom management into everyday kindergarten teaching practices.
 Therefore, the main aim of our project "Keeping order in a Virtual Kindergarten Classroom" is to develop and evaluate an innovative and interactive Virtual-Reality kindergarten environment in which students of the Academic Teacher Training Program (AOLB) can safely experiment with different classroom management strategies.

-Dr. Esther Hoorn | Privacy in Research: Asking the Right Questions | 2019
+Senior Fellow | Mr. Esther Hoorn: Privacy in Research: Asking the Right Questions

 Within universities, much research is conducted and there is a big focus on how to do research.
 Since the introduction of the General Data Protection Regulation (GDPR, in Dutch: AVG), guarding the privacy of stakeholders has become a top priority.
 This project aims to teach students how to ask the right questions about privacy by helping them look at privacy issues from various perspectives (researcher, subject, legal expert, IT expert, etc.).
 Furthermore, it will develop an approach for successfully designing, implementing, and embedding responsible research methodology in interdisciplinary research.
 The project provides material and know-how for the next generation of researchers.

-Dr. Jan Albert van Laar | Deliberative debating (Senior Fellow) | 2019
+Senior Fellow | Dr. Jan Albert van Laar: Deliberative debating

 The University of Groningen is developing an app based on insights from argumentation theory and deliberation theory that helps students conduct a deliberative debate.
 Information gathering, consultation, and the exchange of arguments are central to this.
 The app also allows students to experiment with self-designed discussion formats.
 The aim is to create widely applicable education modules, first for bachelor's and master's students, and then for students in secondary, secondary, and higher education.